Manecas1221212/romance/chapter_07.md

 Friends.

 Anna felt something loosen in her chest.
 She'd been imagining conspiracies, affairs, betrayals.
-But this was just someone who appreciated his work.
-Someone who'd shown up with coffee and kindness while he was grieving.
+But this was just someone helping with gallery connections.
+Someone who listened when Andrew talked about Mia.
+Someone being kind while he was grieving.

 She put the phone down exactly where she'd found it.
 Went back to bed.
 Lay in the dark feeling foolish and ashamed.

 Andrew wasn't cheating.
-He was just sad.
-And she'd been so paranoid, so consumed by work stress and the sabotage, that she'd turned his grief into evidence of something sinister.
+Jessica was helping his career.
+And she'd been so paranoid, so consumed by work stress and the sabotage, that she'd turned genuine support into something sinister.

 She needed to do better.
 Be better.
 Stop seeing threats in every shadow.

 In the morning, she'd apologize.
-She'd take a day off.
+She'd take the morning off.
 They'd talk, really talk, the way they used to.

-But morning came with three urgent emails and a crisis with the Archer deal, and by the time Anna remembered her resolution, Andrew was already gone.
+But morning came with three urgent emails and new a crisis with the Archer deal, and by the time Anna remembered her resolution, Andrew was already gone.

 And the distance between them stretched a little wider.